CalebQ42/zig-squashfs/README.md

 ## Current state

-Performance is pretty terrible, but overall the library should fully work for decompression.
-Lzo & Lz4 decompression are not supported as they are not a part of zig's stdlib (support may be added later with external libraries).
+Performance is reatively bad (when compared to the official [squashfs-tools](https://github.com/plougher/squashfs-tools), but the basics should fully work.